chalice-dev/aws-corpus/README.md

 # awesome-aws-docs
-One liner to download / spider / mirror a local copy of `docs.aws.amazon.com` from the Internet Archive, applications such as clustering / natural language processing / machine learning or just offline reading.
+One liner to download / spider / mirror a local copy of `docs.aws.amazon.com` from the Internet Archive, for applications such as clustering / natural language processing / machine learning or just offline reading.
 Only downloads `/latest/`.
 Remove `--only \.html' if you also want images, json, etc.

 This works in AWS CloudShell, ie, from your browser.